Python While Loops – Repeat Until You're Done!

 print("Loop finished!")

-🔹You can attach else to a while loop to run code after it completes.
+🔹 You can attach else to a while loop to run code after it completes normally.
 Great for final messages or cleanup!

 Why Learn While Loops?